avyaymc/Anxiet-ease/README.md

 ## Development

 All contributions are welcome.
-There exists a need to move forward with the application as soon as possible dude to the pandemic and all PRs with worthhile contributions will be accepted.
+There exists a need to move forward with the application as soon as possible dude to the pandemic and all PRs with worthwhile contributions will be accepted.

 ## License